 Experiment 2:

-0.05 mL of RNA from Agro-TRV-PDS and 0.05 mL of RNA from the mock plant were put in 1.5 mL Eppendorf tubes and mixed with 15µL of RT reaction mix.
-Both mixtures were centrifuged for approximately 5 seconds and then incubated for 1 h at 40 °C. After the incubation periode, both tubes were heated up to 70°C for 5 min, subsequently denaturating the reverse transcriptase and therefore inactivate this enzyme.
+0.05 mL of RNA from Agro-TRV-PDS and 0.05 mL of RNA from the mock plant were transferred to 1.5 mL Eppendorf tubes and mixed with 15µL of RT reaction mix.
+Both mixtures were centrifuged for approximately 5 seconds and then incubated for 1 h at 40 °C. After the incubation period, both tubes were heated up to 70°C for 5 min, subsequently denaturating the reverse transcriptase and therefore inactivate this enzyme.
 After this step, the mixture in both tubes were diluted 5 fold with water.
 After this step, 0.05mL of the two tubes were transferred to 0.2mL tubes, according to the table in the script, page 26[1].
 The first tube was filled with mock cDNA, the second tube contained PDS-silenced cDNA and the third tube was filled with water.
 All of them contain additionally PDS PCR mix.
 The fifth tube was filled with mock cDNA, the sixth tube contained PDS-silenced cDNA and the seventh tube was filled with water.
 Those three tubes contained additionally Actin PCR mix.

 References